washingtonstateuniversity/WSU-Web-Provisioner/README.md

 ### Salt Bootstrap

 A copy of `bootstrap_salt.sh` is maintained in the `provision/` directory to perform initial installation of Salt on a server.
-This file provided through the [Salt Bootstrap](https://github.com/saltstack/salt-bootstrap) project and included in this repository to aid in consistent provisioning.
+This file is provided through the [Salt Bootstrap](https://github.com/saltstack/salt-bootstrap) project and included in this repository.

 As new versions of this script are certified to work, this bootstrap file will be updated.